 Empowering The BYOD REVOLUTION.
 Teaching Adolescents How to Evaluate the Quality of Online Information.
 An essential part of online research is the ability to critically evaluate information.

-After defining and discussing the dimensions, encourage students to compare and contrast these terms (see Figure 1).
-Figure 1.
-Pear Deck.
+1. Figure 1.
+2. 3.
+Figure 2.
+4. Pear Deck.
 For Active Classrooms.
 Game-based blended learning & classroom response system.
 Introducing Showbie 1.3 - Showbie.
 As many of you may already have noticed, Showbie 1.3 hit the app store last week.

 Donna Teuber, Technology Integration Coordinator, Richland School District Two in Columbia, SC WeVideo enables engaged learning Online video projects are a great way to encourage student creativity and storytelling, as well as increase student involvement.
 Media engages today’s digital native.
 Video creation projects enable multimodal learning and develop 21st century skills.
 Super Thoughts Video Contest Personal Digital Narrative ISTE 2013 testimonials Video Projects and Common Core Standards WeVideo enable student collaboration on video projects to build multimedia presentations and thereby addressing Common Core standards.
 21st Century Skills Creativity, Critical thinking, Communication and Collaboration are the 4 C's of 21st century skills.

 Integrate mobile into the learning process No hardware.
 Pro.
 I Education Apps Review - I Education Apps Review.
 Tales of a 6th Grade Classroom.
 Www.tpack.org.
 About EmergingEdTech – Learning About Emerging Education and Instructional Technologies and Sharing the Learning Journey.
 WelcomeWelcome to “EmergingEdTech”.